emojicode/emojicode.github.io/src/reference/packages.md

 Emojicode divides code into so called *packages*.
 A package is a unit of code that can consist of one or more Emojicode source code files.
-All packages have a name associated with them and all code belongs to a pacakge.
-If you tell the compiler to compile a file this file implicitely becomes the starting point for a package called `_`.
+All packages have a name associated with them and **all code belongs to a pacakge**.
+If you tell the compiler to **compile a file** this file implicitely becomes the starting point for a **package called `_`**.
 So remember, all code you write belongs to a package.

-Each package has its own set of types and own namespaces.
+Each package has its **own set of types and own namespaces**.
 If you define or import types in one package, this types will not be available in other packages without explicitly importing them.

 ## Importing other packages

-The object of packages is to provide an easy way to reuse code.
+The object of packages is to provide an **easy way to reuse code**.
 Therefore naturally, you can import other packages into a package.
 The syntax to do this
 is: